-Discovered in the mid 1950s, Don and Phil Everly recorded and wrote many country inspired songs, but not until they hooked up with songwriter husband and wife Felice Bryant (born Matilda Genevieve Scaduto, August 7, 1925 – April 22, 2003) and Diadorius Boudleaux Bryant February 13, 1920 – June 25, 1987) and recorded a song hat had been turned down 30 times by other performers, “Bye Bye Love”, did they break huge onto the late fifties R&R scene.
-Other global hits with songs from the Bryant’s were “Wake Up Little Susie”, “All I have to do is dream”, “Bird Dog”, “Love Hurts” and another 2 dozen, catapulting the Everly Brothers into a phenomenon of early Rock and Roll, reaching almost the size of Elvis’ fame.
+Discovered in the mid 1950s, Don and Phil Everly recorded and wrote many country inspired songs, but not until they hooked up with songwriter husband and wife Felice Bryant and Diadorius Boudleaux Bryant and recorded a song hat had been turned down 30 times by other performers, “Bye Bye Love”, did they break huge onto the late fifties R&R scene.
+Other global hits with songs from the Bryant’s were “Wake Up Little Susie”, “All I have to do is dream”, “Bird Dog”, “Love Hurts” plus another 2 dozen or so, catapulting the Everly Brothers into a phenomenon of early Rock and Roll, reaching almost the size of Elvis’ fame.

 The brothers toured with Buddy Holly in 1957 and 1958.
 According to Holly’s biographer Philip Norman, they changed Holly and the Crickets from dressing in Levi’s and T-shirts to the Everlys’ Ivy League suits.
 Don said Holly wrote “Wishing” for them.
 Phil said: “We were all from the South.
 We’d started in country music.”